coin-or/GrUMPy/README.md

  * `branched`: Field 6 is the LP bound, fields 7-8 are the integer infeasibility count and the sum of integer infeasibilities, fields 9-10 are the beginning and ending conditions numbers (optional).
- * `candidate`: Field 6 is the LP bound
+ * `candidate`: Field 6 is the LP bound.
  * `pregnant`: Field 6 is the LP bound, fields 7-8 are the beginning and ending conditions numbers (optional).
 Pregnant status lines are entirely optional.
  * `integer`: Field 6 is the value of the solution (LP bound), fields 9-10 are the beginning and ending conditions numbers (optional).
- * `fathomed`: No additional fields
+ * `fathomed`: No additional fields.

-A snippet from an example file might look as follows (see, e.g.,  [p0201_SYMPHONY.vbc](https://github.com/coin-or/GrUMPy/blob/master/src/grumpy/examples/p0201_SYMPHONY.vbc):
+A snippet from an example file might look as follows (see, e.g.,  [p0201_SYMPHONY.vbc](https://github.com/coin-or/GrUMPy/blob/master/src/grumpy/examples/p0201_SYMPHONY.vbc)):
 ```
   0.288516 branched 1 0 M 7125.000000 11.368421 24 19000000 100000
   0.289231 candidate 2 1 R 7465.000000